 In respect of the absence of children, the Judge then went back and looked at earlier cases to establish where this term had started to appear.

 Mr Justice Mostyn notes that in the case of Miller v Miller UKHL 24, there was mention that this was a childless marriage, albeit the parties had tried to have children.
-Mr Justice Mostyn points out that 'no one suggested that this sad failure denoted 'a completely different category of commitment' and it does not include bringing into consideration the childlessness of the marriage, if that were the case.'
+Mr Justice Mostyn points out that 'no one suggested that this sad failure denoted 'a completely different category of commitment' and it does not include bringing into consideration the childlessness of the marriage if that were the case.'

 The Husband's counsel asserted that; 'the having of children denotes a completely different category of commitment.'
 Mostyn J responded; 'I have to say that I fundamentally disagree with this…' Mr Justice Mostyn held that while having children is relevant to a needs claim, "childlessness" does not affect the application of the sharing principle.

 Mr Justice Mostyn's judgment considers in detail the application of the sharing principle.
 In brief, the sharing principle assesses the value accrued during a marriage and values the parties' respective contributions to that accrual to be of equal worth.
-As such, the accrual of assets are divided equally.
+As such, the accrual of assets is divided equally.
 Mr Justice Mostyn determined that the presence (or absence) of children cannot make a difference to the application of this principle.

-Mr Justice Mostyn considered that to look at the nuances of a marriage, particularly the lack of any children, and for the court to seek to evaluate the quality of a marriage or the arrangements made within it, as to do so would inevitably trigger discriminatory practices.
+Mr Justice Mostyn considered that to look at the nuances of a marriage, particularly the lack of any children, and for the court to seek to evaluate the quality of a marriage or the arrangements made within it, to do so would inevitably trigger discriminatory practices.
 The fact that children are not present in a marriage does not make it a lesser marriage.
 Judge Mostyn held; '….a marriage is a marriage.'
 He then rather eloquently stated;

 "In my judgment for the court to start asking why there are no children, and whether this denotes a lesser extent of commitment to the relationship, is to make windows into people's souls, and should be avoided at all costs."